Heyuan Guangdong, China Travel Guide

 Smaller, more intimate stays often with local charm.

-Expect Wi-Fi, air conditioning, and private bathrooms in most places.
+Expect Wi-Fi, air conditioning, and private bathrooms in nearly all places.

 Luxurious stays featuring natural hot springs, spas, and wellness facilities.